Corporate Strategic Plan

 - Pickering celebrates its 25th anniversary through key events such as the Mayor’s New Year’s Levee, unveiling of commemorative art banners, and the planting of 25 Silver Maple trees.

-- Pickering City Council approves the naming of the exhibit gallery at the future Dorsay Community & Heritage Centre in honour of former Mayor John E. Anderson(External link).
+- Pickering City Council approves the naming of the exhibit gallery at the future Dorsay Community & Heritage Centre in honour of former Mayor John E. Anderson.

 Special Meeting of Council